zerothi/fdict/README.md

 	a = 3
 	!
 Now v contains a = 3

-To delete a variable one simply does:
+To delete a variable do:

 	use variable
 	type(variable_t) :: v